 Figure 2.
 Types of tactile (mechanoreceptive) sensors in the glabrous skin of the inside of the human hand.
 A. Graphs schematically show the impulse discharge (lower traces) to perpendicular ramp indentations of the skin (upper traces) for each sensor type.
 Two types (FA-I and FA-II) show fast adaptation to maintained tissue deformation, i.e. they only respond to deformation changes.
 These afferents was originally termed RA (rapidly adapting) and PC (Pacinian).
 Two types adapt slowly (SA-I and SA-II).
 That is, they show an ongoing response related to the strength of maintained tissue deformation.
-The type I sensors (FA-I and SA-I) have small and well-defined cutaneous receptive fields (typically 10 mm) when defined by light pointed stimuli (patches in the drawing of the hand represents the fields of 15 different sensors).
+Two types adapt slowly (SA-I and SA-II) and SA-I) have small and well-defined cutaneous receptive fields (typically 10 mm2) when defined by light pointed stimuli (patches in the drawing of the hand represents the fields of 15 different sensors).
 The density of these sensors increases stepwise in the proximo-distal direction of the hand, with one step from the palm to the main parts of the digits and one at the border between the proximal to the distal half of the distal phalanx (see the right-most drawing of the hand where the numbers afferents per sq. cm skin area is indicated for the fingertips, fingers and palm, respectively).
 In contrast, the FA-II and SA-II sensors show lower and about uniform densities over the hand and their receptive fields are larger and less well defined.
 The FA-IIs are especially responsive to mechanical transients that propagate though the tissues, whereas the SA-IIs sensors in and the probable morphological correlate are indicated for each type of sensor.
 B. Diagrammatic vertical section of a fingertip showing the organized nerve terminals corresponding to the four types of tactile sensors.
 (Compiled from data reviewed in Johansson, R.S. and Vallbo, Å.B.
 1983 and in Vallbo, A.B. and Johansson, R.S.
 1984.

 Design Issues - Sensing

-nerve endings Meissner corpuscles Merkel discs Ruffini corpuscles Pacinian corpuscles temperature, pain velocity, light touch pressure, low freq pressure, skin stretch acceleration, high freq tendon stretch position
+nerve endings Meissner corpuscles Merkel discs Ruffini corpuscles Pacinian corpuscles temperature, pain velocity, light touch pressure, low freq pressure, skin stretch acceleration, high freq

 Golgi tendon organs

-Contact Area

-HUMAN

-FUNCTION

-HAND

-Figure 2.10.
-Relation between the force applied at the fingertip and the area of contact on the tip of the index finger during grasping (filled circles) and between finger force and the displacement of the index fingertip pulp during contact with a rigid surface (open circles).
-The force-contact area data are from Westling & Johansson, 1987, and come from a single participant, and the force-pulp displacement data are from Serina et al., 1998, and are also from a single participant.
-Redrawn from Serina et al., 1998, with the permission of the authors and Elsevier.
+tendon stretch

-Design Issues - Control

-It has been observed that muscle coordination patterns switch from position control to isometric force control ~65 ms before contact

-For humans, forces modulated by sensor feedback w/in 70ms

-Typists may have 100-200ms interval between keystrokes

-Pianists may have 80-100ms interval between notes

-Typical latencies in a robotic hand/arm system may be 40ms

-A hand moving at a typical reaching speed of 1m/s will move 4cm in 40ms
+position Design Issues - Control It has been observed that muscle coordination patterns switch from position control to isometric force control ~65 ms before contact For humans, forces modulated by sensor feedback w/in 70ms Typists may have 100-200ms interval between keystrokes Pianists may have 80-100ms interval between notes Typical latencies in a robotic hand/arm system may be 40ms A hand moving at a typical reaching speed of 1m/s will move 4cm in 40ms